OlexiyHR/pyspark/README.md

 18. Which days or hours have the biggest amount of short trips (less than 3km)?
 19. What is the distribution of trip amounts by each vendor?
 20. What is the average trip speed in each of the months?
+21. How many trips that took place in evening time (between 18:00 and 23:59)?
+22. How many trips were paid with cash?